-We intend to start distributing test kits to staff and students from Monday 3 May 2021.
+We started distributing test kits to staff and students from Monday 3 May 2021.
 Students can go along to Room 031 in the Brahan Building between 10am and 12 noon to pick up test kits.

 Each test kit holds 7 tests, so should last 3.5 weeks with tests carried out twice a week with 3-4 days between each test.
 Details on the specific test kit given to each student is logged on a central register and details of how long we will hold that data is in the privacy notice.

 Please ensure you observe physical distancing and wear face coverings when attending for these purposes.

 Staff and students should then begin regular testing as soon as possible.

 We will continue to support and communicate with our staff, students and college communities as we implement this programme.
 Some Frequently Asked Questions, can be found below.

 The asymptomatic testing programme does not replace the current testing policy for those with symptoms.
 Staff and students who experience symptoms of coronavirus must self-isolate immediately and arrange a PCR test at www.gov.uk/get-coronavirus-test.
 People with symptoms must not rely on a negative LFD result to continue to attend college.

 Individuals and institutions involved in this programme include all college/HEI staff and students.